aodn/aodn-portal/README.md

 $ source $HOME/.sdkman/bin/sdkman-init.sh
 $ sdk use grails 2.4.4
 ```
 Once you have the source it should be as simple as ```$ grails war``` in the root folder where you have checked out portal
 then deploy the war to your application server.

-Feel free to ignore the pom.xml, this is an old artifact from when we used Maven as our build tool.
-We now use the
-Grails tooling directly to build our artifacts.
-We have a dependency on Maven to launch our [Jasmine](http://pivotal.github.com/jasmine/ "Jasmine BDD"),
-we are in the process of removing that dependency, [you can help with that too](https://github.com/jkburges/grails-javascript-phantomjs "Grails JavaScript PhantomJS")

 ## Can I Get A Pre-Built War?
 Yes, you can download it from our [public binaries repo](http://binary.aodn.org.au/?prefix=jobs/portal_4_prod/).